Ecosystem services and human use

 This subprogram consists of the following topics:

-1. Land Use: Changes in land use and cover are monitored regularly, by comparing the thematic cartography published by the Andalusian Government (Mapa de Usos y Coberturas Vegetales, CMAOT) every 4 years since 1991.
+1. Land use: changes in land use and cover are monitored regularly, by comparing the thematic cartography published by the Andalusian Government (Mapa de Usos y Coberturas Vegetales, CMAOT) every 4 years since 1991.
 The cartography uses 112 land classes, 85 of which are present at Doñana Protected Areas.
 The first map was made in 1991, including all the variability of natural and anthropogenic vegetation cover, and water bodies and urban use.
 The comparison between consecutive maps is based on the generation of spatial transition matrices.
+See protocol and summary data.
+Request for draw data.